Leave a Message

 Big Changes to Home Appraisals Could Save DFW Buyers Time and Money

-DFW Housing Market Rachel Cahill February 3, 2025
+Rachel Cahill February 3, 2025

 Starting in early 2025, buying a home in Dallas-Fort Worth might get a little easier—and less expensive.
 New rules from Freddie Mac and Fannie Mae will make it possible for more homebuyers to skip in-person appraisals, saving both time and money during the closing process.